-- > Refer the student to the Financial Aid Office to discuss funding of Study Away programs. - Remind students to submit their Budget Sheet to the Financial Aid Office as soon as possible.
-Budget sheets must be complete and accurate; budget sheets that are missing information or contain incorrect information will not be processed. - Remind students to also submit their Academic Advising Agreement form to the Financial Aid Office as soon as possible.
-Each student will need to work with their academic advisor to complete their Academic Advising Agreement and determine how the classes the student is taking abroad will be applied toward their degree program by determining course equivalencies.
-Federal and state financial aid can only be awarded for courses required for a student's program of study.
-Enrolling in courses that are not needed for a student's degree may result in a reduction or cancelation in their financial aid.
-See also Student Outcome Tracking (SOT) for more information regarding course registration and financial aid eligibility. - Students participating in a J-Term or Summer exchange must also submit a J-Term or Summer Aid Application, respectively, in addition to the standard FAFSA and TAP Applications. - > Encourage students to check Banner for outstanding requirements and to accept aid. - > Students that change their mind and do not participate in exchange should notify the Financial Aid Office.
+- Advising agreements and budget sheets must be complete and accurate; advising agreements or budget sheets that are missing information or contain incorrect information will not be processed. - > Students studying away in J-Term or Summer must also submit a J-Term or Summer Aid Application, respectively, in addition to the standard FAFSA and TAP Applications. - > Encourage students to check Banner for outstanding requirements and to accept aid. - > Students that change their mind and do not participate in studying away should notify the Financial Aid Office.